Stories, trends and background on Reetro's posters, canvases and prints — gathered in one place.

 - Herb Lubalin’s Avant Garde no. 1 from 1968 — A sourced look at the January 1968 debut issue: Richard Lindner’s cover image Ice, Ralph Ginzburg as publisher, and Herb Lubalin as designer.

-- George Orwell’s "Nineteen Eighty-Four" at Penguin — A sourced look at Penguin’s covers from 1954 to 2013, moving through Germano Facetti, Modern Classics, and materially minded redesigns.
+- George Orwell's "Nineteen Eighty-Four" at Penguin — A sourced look at Penguin’s covers from 1954 to 2013, moving through Germano Facetti, Modern Classics, and unusually material-minded redesigns.

 - Penguin Modern Classics in the Marber Grid from 1963 — A sourced look at the 1961 series launch and the 1963 redesign that made Penguin Modern Classics an especially precise paperback system.

-- Mid-Century in the 2026 living room — How 1960s design language fits into contemporary spaces and which motifs dominate this year.
+- Mid-Century in the 2026 living room — How 1960s design language fits into contemporary spaces and which motifs feel current right now.